unknownbulgarian/chance/README.md

 ## Important

 The project is currently deployed on a testing server; if the application experiences any functionality issues, rest assured we are actively working on the server.
-Upon completion of the project defense, it will be fully deployed and accessible online. 😇